tkobayas/jbpm5example/rewards-basic/README.md

 Currently these projects are focusing on JBoss BRMS 5.3.0.
 I may add some branches for other versions (e.g. jBPM 5.3.0)

 For repository setup, please refer to https://github.com/tkobayas/jbpm5example/blob/master/README.md
+* BUT * I have removed the local repository dependency for BRMS jars from this project.
+There are referenced by <systemPath> now.

 ### Steps to run
 - Edit $JBOSS_HOME/server/$PROFILE/deploy/jbpm-human-task.war/WEB-INF/web.xml to add sample users/groups for Human Task Service